A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 \subsubsection{Least-Squares Estimation}

 Consider a narrowband BD-RIS-aided MISO system consisting of an $N$-antenna base station, an $M$-antenna BD-RIS working on reflecting mode, and a single-antenna user.
 In the uplink, denote the channels from the user to BD-RIS as $\mathbf{h}_{IR}\in\mathbb{C}^{M\times 1}$ and from the BD-RIS to the base station as $\mathbf{H}_{TI}\in\mathbb{C}^{N\times M}$.
-We assume the direct link from the user to the base station is blocked, $\mathbf{h}_{TR}=\mathbf{0}_{N\times 1}$, and focus only on the estimation of BD-RIS-aided channels.
-Then, the uplink channel from the user to the base station is given by
+We assume the direct link from the user to the base station is blocked\footnote{In the case where a direct link exists, one can first turn OFF the BD-RIS by letting $\mathbf{\Theta}$ be a zero matrix and estimate the direct channel using well-established methods in conventional MIMO systems, and then estimate the cascaded channel related to BD-RIS by removing the contribution of the direct channel from the received data and using the proposed pattern design.}, $\mathbf{h}_{TR}=\mathbf{0}_{N\times 1}$, and focus only on the estimation of BD-RIS-aided channels.
+The uplink channel is thus

 where $\mathbf{H}_\mathsf{cas}^\mathsf{BD}$ is the cascaded channel to be estimated.
 Note that the expression in (\ref{eq:uplink_channel}) holds for $\mathbf{\Theta}$ with any structures, such as being diagonal, block-diagonal, or full.
 Specifically for D-RIS with $\mathbf{\Theta} = \mathsf{diag}(\varTheta_1,\ldots,\varTheta_M)$, the uplink channel can be expressed differently as